artefactual-labs/weblate-migration-scripts/README.md

     $ ssh -p 2222 vagrant@127.0.0.1

+Before proceeding be sure to add your public/private keys (if they aren't already added) if you'll be exporting new translations from the AtoM Weblate repo to the internal AtoM repository.

+Also make sure your Git configuration specifies your name and email.

+For example:

+    git config --global user.name "Bob Example"
+    git config --global user.email "bob@example.com"

 3) Run the automatic setup script which to clone the necessary repos.

 The Quick automatic setup will clone the AtoM, AtoM translations, and Weblate